7 Mediterranean Cooking Tips for Healthier, Happier Holiday Meals

 5. Make some olive oil based desserts.

 Olive oil is traditionally used for desserts in the Greek kitchen.
 While these do not necessarily have fewer calories than a sweet made with butter, they do contain the healthy monounsaturated fats from the olive oil.
-Try the traditional Greek Christmas Honey Cookies melomakarona or something not as traditional such as chocolate mouse made with olive oil.
+Try this Authentic Lemon Olive Oil Cake or the traditional Greek Honey Dipped Cookies melomakarona or a Hearty Apple Olive Oil Cake instead of an apple pie.
+And one of my favorites: Vegan Baklava Rolls, they are delicious!

 6. Add fruit to your list of desserts.